x

 Results are called by The Associated Press.
 Click here for more on how AP calls races.

-Here's what Proposition 131 would do:
+Here's what Proposition 131 would have done:

 According to language in the Colorado blue book, Prop.
 131 would "create an all-candidate primary election for certain state and federal offices, where the top four candidates advance to the general election; and allow voters to rank those candidates in the general election, with votes counted over multiple rounds to determine who wins the election."